 In case required, you can also enable the option to Backup Photos over Cellular Network.Backup and Restore Android Phones or Tablets Data

-If space is available, you should be able to tap on Backup All to start the process of backing up Photos to Google.
-Using WiFi Network.
+If space is available, you should be able to tap on Backup All to start the process of backing up Photos to Google, using a WiFi Network.

 3. Backup and Restore Samsung Android Phones and Tablets With Samsung Smart Switch

-Samsung Smart Switch is another effective program that can back up and restore your Samsung Android phones or tablets with ease.
+Samsung Smart Switch is another effective program that can back up and restore your Samsung Android phones or tablets quickly.

 Please note that this supports Samsung phones or tablets on Android 4.3 or later versions only.Backup and Restore Android Phones or Tablets Data

 With the simple steps, you can finish your data backup and restore the files between Samsung phones and tablets and the computer.

 Backup and restore Samsung android phones quickly with Smart Switch